eoinkelly/notes/elasticsearch/other-dsl-options-sql-ppl-painless.md

 # Alternatives to the Query DSL

-* There are *so many* DSLs built in to and on top of ElasticSearch.
+* There are *so many* DSLs built in to and on top of Elasticsearch.
   * They seem to be aimed at analysts
   * Developers can ignore almost all of them